-- a) farm growth, particularly in the food production sector; - b) farm diversification, where farming remains the principle land use; - c) the intensification/ expansion of existing rural industrial estates or employment sites; - the conversion of existing redundant permanent buildings to employment uses where this expansion/ change of use would not impact on the rural character of the area; or - e) a new small-scale building or extension of an appropriate scale and design for a rural area which is located next to an existing settlement or employment site.
+- a) farm growth, particularly in the food production sector; - b) diversification of the uses for farmland, where farming remains the principle land use; - c) the intensification/ expansion of existing rural industrial estates or employment sites; - d) the conversion of existing redundant permanent buildings to employment uses where this expansion/ change of use would not impact on the rural character of the area; or - a new small-scale building or extension of an appropriate scale and design for a rural area which is located next to an existing settlement or employment site.
 Design should be sympathetic to the rural location and appropriate to its context and evidence supporting the scale of development will be required; - f) sustainable rural tourism and leisure activities which do not impact on the character of the countryside.